Summersby95/meade-maintenance-app/TESTING.md

 * As a commercial buyer, I need to be able to see reports detailing how much resources/time is being consumed by my product lines so that I can make informed decisions about the viability of the products.
   * Detailed breakdowns in project, assets and job detail views show exactly how much resources are being used, who is using them and how they are being used.

+## Feature Testing

+* Job logging functionality
+  * Users can create jobs, edit them, input the steps they took to complete them, view jobs they've been assigned, filter and search them.
+* Time logging for jobs
+  * Users can log time against jobs, edit their time logs or delete them.
+* Notifications system
+  * Users are notified when they create a job, are assigned a job, when stock is below a threshold, when they have unassigned stock in their inventory, when they have outstanding time logs
+* Dashboard with metrics and charts
+  * The dashboard app shows users breakdowns of jobs, projects and time across the factory and charts are used to help visually convey that
+* Registration/Log In/User Authentication with verification emails
+  * Users can sign up for accounts, use them to login and use the application and are sent verification emails to verify their account
+* Project tracking functionality
+  * Projects can be created, jobs can be assigned to them and metrics such as time spent, resources used and users involved can be determined for the project.
+This information can then be evaluated by management
+* Asset tracking functionality
+  * Asset records can be maintained, preventative maintenance jobs *(PPMs)* can be created for assets that reoccur at specify intervals, users can see breakdowns of jobs been done for the asset and resources being used.
+* Stock management system
+  * Stock records can be kept, stock items can be created, stock can be received in, items can be withdrawn from stock.
+Stock controllers can see where stock is being used and who is using it
+* Employee reports
+  * Managers and Admins can view employee statistics, see where employees are spending their time, what they are using, what they have completed and what they haven't
+* Employee bonus reward using *Stripe* **FOR DEMONSTRATION PURPOSES ONLY**
+  * *This is a fictional feature and purely to demonstrate my ability to use Stripe integration.* Managers and Admins can reward employees by giving them a bonus, facilitated through the Stripe API
+* Responsive design
+  * The site is responsive on desktop and mobile, allowing the application to be used on the go and sitting at a desk
+* Easy to use navigation
+  * The navigation elements are easy to use and simple to understand
+* Datatables to easily search and find things
+  * The datatable elements allow jobs, projects, assets, stocks etc to be found, filtered and sorted quickly and easily allowing the user to find what they need fast.